sbweaver/100-days-of-code/log.md

 **Thoughts**: Missed a number of days because of a trip (not because i was lazy - because i needed to make family a priority).
 Glad to be back!
 I missed my hour of code.
 I also miss Verdana!
 What a pretty little typeface for the web.
 I miss how clean and crisp it looks.
 I guess when all of the webfonts came in I felt obligated to use them so things would look more modern.
 In the process I stopped using Verdana so much.
 I always liked the look of it.
 Maybe I'll start bringing it back into my repetoire :)

 **Link(s) to work**:

+### Day 56: March 22, 2018

+**Today's Progress**: Studying the Gutenberg project

+**Thoughts**: Wondering if this is the best use of my time (Gutenberg course) - - but it's interesting and I'm understanding more of it than I thought I might.

+Doing life, family, running a business, and getting this in every day right now is a challenge.
+I'm not giving up on 100DaysOfCode though technically I'm probably disqualified...
+If I wait until a time when I know I can do it without more than a day missed I'll never get around to it.
+The goal is to code more, so I'm just going to do my best and keep going.

+**Link(s) to work**: